Stuj79/LL-AI4/memory-bank/activeContext.md

 ## 4. Active Considerations & Questions

-**Week 6 Implementation Strategy:**
+**Week 6 Remaining Implementation:**
-*   How to integrate real LLM providers with the established agent factory pattern?
+*   How to apply the established real LLM integration patterns to Platform Inventory agent?
 *   What additional context providers are needed for platform inventory and content analysis?
 *   How to establish meaningful performance comparisons between Legion and Atomic Agents implementations?
 *   What patterns should be documented for efficient team adoption of the new architecture?